Aroma-bota

 User Testing

-Participants were asked to shop naturally—sampling scents, using testing strips, and exploring freely, as they would in a real retail setting.
+Participants were asked to shop naturally—sampling scents and exploring freely, as they would in a real retail setting.
 Post-interaction interviews captured perception, emotional response, and impact on product interest.

 Future Considerations